Vascular Solutions is a full-service destination for any type of vein problem.

 Vascular Solutions is a comprehensive vein and vascular center.
 We take exceptional care of patients, regardless of the simplicity or complexity of the problem.

-When tiny veins just below the skin surface become damaged, it may be possible to see these veins through the skin.
+When tiny veins just below the skin surface become damaged or abnormally dilated, it may be possible to see these veins through the skin.

 The term “spider vein” refers to the “web-like” appearance of these tiny veins.
 Spider veins are <1mm diameter.